demimiki/quick-cut-tool/README.md

 # Quick-Cut Tool
-A handy tool for cutting videos shorter.
+A handy tool for cutting videos shorter without the need to re-encode your video.
 Simply Drag&Drop your video into <b>cut.bat</b>.
 Designed to work with Nvidia's recorder.
 It's recommended to record your microphone in a separate track, you can set this inside Nvidia's overlay.

 ## Usage
 1. Download the latest ffmpeg package from https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-essentials.7z</br>